 MINI Cooper Roadster Performance

-Reviewers say that Mini’s go-kart driving dynamics are alive and well in the 2013 Roadster, thanks to its nimble handling and quick, accurate steering.
-Additionally, most reviewers say that the fun factor is enhanced in S models, which feature a responsive turbocharged engine.
-Still, one reviewer says that the Roadster’s ride quality can be harsh, and notes that the Mazda Miata is ultimately more fun to drive.
+Reviewers say that Mini’s go-kart driving dynamics are alive and well in the 2014 Roadster, thanks to its nimble handling and quick, accurate steering.
+Additionally, most critics say that the fun factor is enhanced in S models, which feature a responsive turbocharged engine.
+Still, a few test drivers write that the Roadster’s ride quality can be harsh when driving over rough roads.

 - "The steering is quick, informative, and accurate; braking is powerful and easy to modulate; shift engagements are precise; and throttle response is instantaneous." -- Car and Driver (2012)